 A. Analyze your needs.
-To determine what sort of help to get, take some time to figure out why you need it and what resources will get you what you need.
+To determine what sort of help to get, take some time to figure out why you need it and what resources will bring you what you need.
 Don’t jump at a solution just because it works for other people.
-Consider these elements.
+Consider these elements:

 1. Workload.
 Make a list of all the tasks you can think of that really don’t need to be done by you personally.
-Keep a notepad next to you for a week and add to the list every time you find yourself doing something that perhaps someone else — or an automated process — could do.
-Look at Nina Feldman’s “101 Ways to Use a Virtual Assistant” (see the Resources below) for more ideas.
-You may think you don’t have much work that could be farmed out to an assistant, but if you keep asking the question, you may find that your list grows quickly.
-If you are being offered opportunities for more paid work than you want or can handle, consider subcontracting to an associate.
+Keep a notepad next to you for a week and add to the list every time you find yourself doing something that perhaps someone else could do.
+Look at Nina Feldman’s 101 Ways to Use a Virtual Assistant for more ideas.
+You may think you don’t have much work that could be farmed out to someone else, but if you keep asking this question, you may find that your list grows quickly.
+If you are being offered opportunities for more paid work than you want or can handle, you might also consider subcontracting to an associate.

 2. Workflow.
 What do you wish could be handled when you are not available?
 What are the routine tasks that need to be done in your business that it would be great to have taken care of automatically while you are with clients, on the road, or on vacation?
-What are the once per month, per quarter, or per year projects that take up a lot of your time?
-When you put on a program or launch a new product, what are the one-time activities that are an extra burden for you to manage alone?
+What are the monthly, quarterly, or annual projects that take up a lot of your time?
+When you host a program or launch a new product, what are the one-time activities that are an extra burden for you to manage alone?

 3. Expertise.
 In which areas do you potentially need help because you don’t have the right knowledge or tools to do the job?
-Entrepreneurs frequently hire experts to handle bookkeeping, tax preparation, graphic design, web design, IT support, editing, and other responsibilities.
+Self-employed folks frequently hire experts to handle bookkeeping, tax preparation, graphic design, web design, IT support, social media management, editing, and other responsibilities.
 It can be less expensive to hire someone who can do things quickly than to spend many hours of your own time trying to figure it all out.

 4. Inclination.
 There may be tasks you know how to do but just aren’t interested in doing.
 Give yourself permission to hire out jobs that drain you, even if you could do them yourself.

 Disadvantages.
 Especially if you have never worked with an assistant before, it can be difficult to trust important duties to someone you may have never met in person.
 Working virtually requires a certain comfort level with technology on your part.
 VA’s can cost more by the hour than an on-site assistant.
-And they can’t perform tasks that require an in-person presence like filing and running errands.
+And they can’t perform some tasks that require an in-person presence like handling physical products or running errands.

 Q. Should I use an on-site assistant?

-A. If you feel you need to supervise someone directly, or you have tasks that can only be handled in person, you may need an on-site assistant as well as, or instead of, a virtual one.
-A local assistant can help with registration at a seminar site, shop for supplies, update your computer, file papers, and process mail.
-He or she may also double as a personal assistant, picking up your dry cleaning or going grocery shopping.
+A. Maybe.
+If you feel you need to supervise someone directly, or you have tasks that can only be handled in person, you may need an on-site assistant as well as, or instead of, a virtual one.
+A local assistant can handle registration at a workshop site, shop for supplies, update your computer, ship products, and process mail.
+They may also double as a personal assistant, picking up your dog from the groomer or ordering dinner.